fbpx skip to Main Content

 Visa

 The KIIS Spain Spring Semester program is over the 90-day tourist allowance and therefore requires you to obtain a student visa for Spain.
 KIIS will guide you through the visa process with specific steps.
 You will be required to complete all steps on time to avoid delays in your visa application.
 An in-person appointment may be required at a Visa Application location in Chicago (other locations available).
 You should budget accordingly for travel to this appointment.
 For more information on the student visa application process, visit the Spanish Consulate website for the visa application and list of required documents and fees.
-Contact Haley McTaggart to obtain a letter from KIIS to submit with your visa application.
+After acceptance, KIIS will provide you an official letter for your visa application.
 Review Passports & Visas for more information.

 Student Voices